Karioitahi Beach: Surf sports

-SLS Kariaotahi used to be identified at competitions by an orange and chocolate-brown quarter-cap but has since adopted the colours of red, white and black which is in line with other sports teams from the region, such as the Counties-Manukau Steelers.
+SLS Kariaotahi used to be identified at competitions by an orange and chocolate-brown quarter-cap but has since adopted the colours of red, white and black which is in line with other sports teams from the region, such as the Counties Manukau rugby union team.

 SLS Kariaotahi lifeguards actively compete in canoe racing and IRB racing, which are team events.
 Both disciplines produced medal-winning performances at the 2011 Northern Region District Championships held at Ruakaka.

-Paragliding Schools
+Paragliding

 The southern end of the beach and cliff, known as Maioro, is commonly used for by local paragliding schools for training beginner pilots.
 Qualified paraglider pilots are advised against flying in the area, thus leaving it safe and clear for beginners.